kaspermunch/kaspermunch.github.io/people.md

 <span class="image right"><img src="images/nick.jpg" /></span>

-Nick completed his D.Phil on the topic of ["Novel genetic and molecular properties of meiotic recombination protein PRDM9"](http://solo.bodleian.ox.ac.uk/OXVU1:LSCOP_OX:oxfaleph020646080).
+Dr Altemose completed his D.Phil on the topic of ["Novel genetic and molecular properties of meiotic recombination protein PRDM9"](http://solo.bodleian.ox.ac.uk/OXVU1:LSCOP_OX:oxfaleph020646080).

 I grew up in California and studied computational Biology at Duke University before doing my DPhil in the Myers group at Oxford.
 My DPhil project involved applying experimental and computational methods to characterize the catalytic and DNA-binding properties of PRDM9, a rapidly evolving meiotic protein that determines the locations of recombination hotspots in the human genome and influences genome evolution, fertility, and speciation.
 Now I’m pursuing a second PhD, this time in Bioengineering, at UC Berkeley.